Clydesdale Horse Vs Shire Horse | More Similar than different

 Size

 The Shire breed is the larger of the two breeds and a Shire horse named Sampson (aka Mammoth) has held the record as the largest horse in the world since the 1850s.
-Sampson weighed a whopping 1,524 kg and stood 21.25 hands tall (which is about 215 cm tall).
+Sampson weighed a whopping 1,524 kg and stood 21.25 hands tall (which is about 215 cm tall), highlighting the Shire horse as the tallest horse breed.

 On average, Shire horses don’t get quite as big as Sampson did, but they’re still the largest horse breed.
 They usually weigh between 800 kg and 1,100 kg and stand 16 to 18 hands tall (163-183 cm).